jltsiren/gcsa2/README.md

 ## Data model

 The input to GCSA2 is a directed graph.
-Each **node** of the input graph is a pair *(id,c)*, where integer *id* is the unique identifier of the node and character *c* is the label of the node.
+Each **node** of the input graph is a pair *(id,c)*, where integer *id* is the **unique identifier** of the node and character *c* is the **label** of the node.
 For best results, nodes on unary paths should have successive identifiers.
-At the moment, GCSA2 assumes that the input is a directed acyclic graph.
-Cyclic graphs will be supported later.
-The graph must have exactly one **source** node with indegree 0, and exactly one **sink** node with outdegree 0.
-The sink node must have a unique label that the `Alphabet` object maps into value 0.
+Each node must have at least one incoming edge and one outgoing edge.

+In the current implementation, the graph must have exactly one **source** node and one **sink** node.
+There must be an edge from the sink node to the source node.
+The source node must not have any other incoming edges, and the sink node must not have any other outgoing edges.
+The source and the sink must have unique labels, which the `Alphabet` object must map to values that are smaller than larger, respectively, than for any real character.
+These additional restrictions are a matter of convenience.
+There are no fundamental or performance reasons for having them.

 The nodes of the final transformed graph are called **path nodes**, as they correspond to sets of **paths** in the original graph.
 Path nodes are identified by their ranks in lexicographic order.
 All paths having the same label are represented by the same path node.
 A path node matches **pattern** *P*, if either *P* is a prefix of its label, or the corresponding path in the input graph can be extended to match the pattern.
 (The construction guarantees that all paths represented by the same path node have the same extensions up to the maximum query length.)